williarin/docker-images/README.md

 This repository contains various Docker images to be used in web softwares.

-## Alpine Linux with zsh
+## Alpine Linux for prod and dev

-Beautiful terminal for your Docker containers.
+Starting from 3.20, the production image is almost the same as the official alpine.
+The timezone is set to UTC.

+Versions 3.19 (and below) and 3.20-dev include tools to enhance manual interaction inside the container.

 ![GitHub Logo](/assets/images/exa_demo.jpg)

 ### Details

-Although slightly bigger than the base Alpine image, it will be a joy to connect to your containers as it includes:
+Tools included in the dev version (3.19 and below, 3.20-dev and above):

 * [zsh](https://www.zsh.org/) with `zsh-autosuggestions` and `zsh-syntax-highlighting` plugins
 * [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) with a beautiful prompt